Buying a Denver Home? Your Financing Strategy Matters More Than Your Offer Price.

 Denver Buyers Who Won With the Right Financing

 Jessica and Mark, both 29, were renting in Cap Hill at $2,200/month.
 They thought they needed 20% down — $125,000 on a $625K home.
 Bobby showed them an FHA loan at 3.5% down — $21,875.
-Their monthly mortgage payment: $3,400 including taxes and insurance.
-More than rent, but they’re building equity in a market appreciating 5%+ per year.
-That’s $31,000 in equity gain their first year alone.
+Their monthly payment came in higher than their Cap Hill rent — but now the money was building equity in a market appreciating 5%+ per year.
+First-year equity gain: $31,000.

 The Chen family relocated from Austin to Denver for a tech job.
 They needed to close in 30 days to start on time.
 Their Austin lender said 45 days minimum.
 Bobby got them pre-approved in 24 hours, found a lender who could close in 21 days, and coordinated the financing with their Austin home sale proceeds.
 Closed on a $580K home in Arvada on schedule.